munshaw/my-systems-old/Workstation.md

 ## Development stuff

 Zero-configuration development envrionments are used like any other app.
 For example, LaTeX, RStudio, Octave, Godot, and Racket.
+As long as they don't require additional dependancies, they do not need to be isolated.
 Complex development environments (and their vscode extentions) are isolated in seperate `$HOME` directories to avoid contamination.

 In vscode, I installed Vim, Code Spell Checker, Todo Tree, Rewrap, LaTeX workshop, and markdownlint to vscode.
 My `settings.json` look like this